Krigsgaldr793/CS2-WeaponPaints-Website/README.md

 * all versions before v1.2.5
   * Minimum PHP version is 8.0!
 *******

+## Configuration

+Edit config.php and paste your Database credentials and the Steam API Key

 Edit index.php to change link of Home Button <br>

 Edit skins/index.php line 869 to change link of Home Button